Sign up to our Newsletter

 A Mediator

-Mediators are required in every area of law, so their roles differ depending on their speciality.
+Mediators are required in every area of law, so their roles differ depending on their specialty.
 However, their main responsibility is to act as a neutral third party to aid in the process of dispute resolution.

 Mediators listen to both sides of a dispute, identify weaknesses or areas of concern, and come up with possible solutions.
 While they do not ultimately determine the outcome of the dispute, they can help the parties involved make the most informed decision.